 In short, anyone with a commitment to the residents of Putnam County is welcome.

-You will be sent further information and an enrollment form to complete and return.
-After enrollment, an orientation will be scheduled and training opportunities will be made available.
+- You will be sent further information and an orientation will be scheduled.